Detection under Privileged Information

-\item We provide an empirical evaluation of techniques on a variety of recently proposed detection systems using real-world data.
-We show that privileged information decreases the relative detection error of traditional detection systems up to 16.9\% for face authentication, 8.6\% for malware traffic detection, 7.7\% for fast-flux bot detection, and 7.3\% for malware classification.
+\item We provide an evaluation of techniques on a variety of existing detection systems on real-world data.
+We show that privileged information decreases the relative detection error of traditional detection systems up to 16.9\% for face authentication, 7.7\% for fast-flux bot detection, 8.6\% for malware traffic detection, and 7.3\% for malware classification.

-\item We analyze dataset properties and algorithm parameters that maximize detection gain, and present guidelines and cautions for the use of privileged information in realistic deployment environments.
+\item We analyze dataset properties and algorithm parameters that maximize detection gain, and present guidelines and cautions for the use of privileged information in realistic deployment environments. \end{itemize}